fpanes/Final-Project/Defensive.md

 The target of this attack was: `Target 1` (192.168.1.110).

-Due to inadequate security installation services and administration, two VMs on the network were exposed to attack: Target 1 (192.168.1.110) and Target 2.
+Two VMs on the network were vulnerable to attack due to poor security installation services and administration: Target 1 (192.168.1.110) and Target 2.
 (192.168.1.115).
-However, only Target 1 has been covered and attacked.
+Target 1 has, however, been covered and attacked.

-Because Target 1 is an Apache web server with SSH enabled, attackers may get access via ports 80 and 22.
-As a result, the following alerts have been issued:
+Attackers may get access to Target 1 through ports 80 and 22 since it is an Apache web server with SSH enabled.
+As a result of this, the following warnings have been issued:

 ### Monitoring the Targets

-The volume of traffic to these services should be closely monitored.
-To that purpose, we have implemented the following alerts:
+The amount of traffic to these services should be carefully controlled.
+To that end, we have implemented the following warnings:

 #### Excessive HTTP Errors
 Excessive HTTP Errors is implemented as follows: